Pandocomatic

 All local paths start with

-.
+./.
 These paths are local to the document being converted.
-When converting a directory tree, the current directory is being prepended to the path minus the./
+When converting a directory tree, the current directory is being prepended to the path minus the./.On the Windows operating system, a local path starts with

-.
-Note that backslashes might need escaping, like.\\
+.\.
+Note that backslashes might need escaping, like.\\. -

-.
-If pandocomatic finds an executable matching the path, it will resolve that executable instead.Paths relative to a root path start with
+PATH.
+If pandocomatic finds an executable matching the path, it will resolve that executable instead. -

-to first go to the root path, then from there to go to the path specified.The root path is set by means of the command-line option
+$ROOT$.
+These paths are resolved by adding../to first go to the root path, then from there to go to the path specified.The root path is set by means of the command-line option

-.
+--root-path.
 If no such option is used, the directory of the output is used instead.Note.
 This root relative path alternative is experimental.

 Template properties